Discussion in 'October 2007' started by max, Oct 9, 2007.

 There are too many games ahead to make any kind of judgement.

-i forgot to mention that stuckey had a nice move early in the game that demonstrated he can adjust and learn. he drove to the basket hard and got blocked at the end of the 1st quarter, so the next time he drove, he drew both defenders and dished it off to maxiell for an easy slam.
+max if you were referring to me, i didn't say you or anyone else was judging the rooks, that was just a lead-in to my post i was simply saying that if someone *was* going to judge based on a game, then watching monday vs. thursday would bring you to completely different conclusions. i forgot to mention that stuckey had a nice move early in the game that demonstrated he can adjust and learn. he drove to the basket hard and got blocked at the end of the 1st quarter, so the next time he drove, he drew both defenders and dished it off to maxiell for an easy slam.

 Separate names with a comma.